JacobB33/DeepLearningFinalProject/data/README.md

 ```

 ## Run these commands to download the data
 Be sure to remove the --dryrun flag to actually download all of the data.
-You will get a lot of access denied which is totally fine (some of the files are not yet released).
+You will get a lot of access denied which is fine (some of the files are not yet released).
+This only downloads the data relevant to subject 1 and for the experiments we need.
+I think that there is extra data included but I don't know how to remove it.
 **Be sure to run this inside the data folder.**

 ### Download the nsd_data folder